 Compulsive gambling is a serious condition that can destroy lives.
 Although treating compulsive gambling can be challenging, many compulsive gamblers have found help through professional treatment.

 Have family members, friends or co-workers expressed concern about your gambling?
 If so, listen to their worries.
 Because denial is almost always a characteristic of compulsive or addictive behavior, it may be difficult for you to recognize that you have a problem.

 Compulsive gambling can have profound and long-lasting consequences for your life, such as:Relationship problemsFinancial problems including bankruptcyLegal problems or imprisonmentJob loss or professional stigmaAssociated alcohol or drug abusePoor general healthMental health disorders such as depressionSuicide

 There's no proven way to prevent a gambling problem from occurring or recurring.
 If you have risk factors for compulsive gambling, it may be helpful to avoid gambling in any form, people who gamble and places where gambling occurs.
 Get treatment at the earliest sign of a problem to help prevent a gambling disorder from becoming worse.

-Visit our Community and National Resources tabs for more information or call the Student Wellness Center for assistance.
+Visit our Community Resources tab for more information or call the Student Wellness Center for assistance.